Sarah has been practicing family law in California for more than 30 years, specializing in the areas of mediation and collaborative practice.

 Sarah’s professional focus has been exclusively in the area of family law throughout her career, and she has had extensive training and experience in both mediation and collaborative negotiation.
 Although she is well-versed in alternative dispute resolution techniques, she also brings substantial experience in litigation and successful trial outcomes.
 Sarah serves as Yolo County Superior Court Settlement Conference Officer, assisting litigants in settling disputes without the necessity of a trial.

-Sarah was on the clinical faculty at King Hall from 2004–2007, directing the Family Protection and Legal Assistance Clinic, in which law students under her direction represented low-income domestic violence clients in their restraining order hearings, custody matters, and divorces.
+Sarah was on the clinical faculty at King Hall from 2004 to 2007, directing the Family Protection and Legal Assistance Clinic, in which law students under her direction represented low-income domestic violence clients in their restraining order hearings, custody matters, and divorces.
 She also taught Family Law as a substantive course.

 In 2012, Sarah became a Certified Family Law Specialist, which requires successful completion of multiple years of practice requirements, an additional one-day bar examination, and peer review.
 As a CFLS, Sarah stays fully informed on all areas of family law and attends extensive legal education in her practice specialty, in addition to the continuing education requirements for all members of the California Bar.
 She consults regularly with financial/tax specialists, child custody evaluators and counselors, and therapists working with families in transition.